enterprise-learning-strategy

 • 360Learning's AI empowers L&D admins to create personalised learning experiences, streamline content creation, and align with company objectives Plus, the mobile app lets learners access courses and content on the go.

-• 360Learning offers advanced analytics to measure the impact of initiatives and improve organisational performance.
+• 360Learning offers advanced analytics to measure the impact of initiatives and improve organizational performance.
 Additionally, the learning paths functionality adapts to each learner's progress and learning needs, enhancing their overall experience.

 • And there’s a lot more!